picodata/sbroad/doc/design/global_tables_rfc.md

 ### global vs segment

-Calculate the bucket id for global table rows and create the temporary table that will hold only those rows that belong to current storage.
-Use that table instead of original global table in the query.
+Calculate the bucket id for global table rows and create the temporary table that will hold only the rows that belong to current storage.
+Use that table instead of the original global table in the query.

 ```mermaid